Priyaanshuuu/Trao/README.md

 npm run evaluate -- --input <cases.json> --output <kits.json>

 The evaluator uses the same retrieval, generation, validation, coverage, and scheduling pipeline as the web application.

+The shared pipeline runs requirement extraction, company research, question generation, one bounded coverage-repair pass, flashcard generation, deterministic scheduling, and final kit validation in that order.

+Kit generation uses a MongoDB-backed status record and an in-process background coordinator.
+Creating a kit returns immediately with `pending` status; the coordinator changes it to `running`, executes the shared pipeline, and persists `completed` or `failed`.
+The frontend polls the kit detail page while generation is active.
+This keeps the deployed assignment simple without requiring Redis.

 Important engineering decisions